koykov/decoder/readme.md

 This package was developed as an answer to this challenge.
 It provides a possibility to describe decoding rules in Go-like meta-language with full dynamic support - registering new decoders (or edit en existing) may on the fly.

+## How it works

+Decoders are similar to [dyntpl](https://github.com/koykov/dyntpl) package in opposite - dyntpl makes a text from structures but decoders parses text and assign data to structures.

+Similar to dyntpl, decoding divides to two phases - parsing and decoding.
+The parsing phase builds from decoder's body a tree (like AST) and registers it in decoders registry by unique name afterward.
+This phase isn't intended to be used in highload conditions due to high pressure to cpu/mem.
+The second phase - decoding, against intended to use in highload.

+Decoding phase required a preparation to pass data to the decoder.
+There is a special object [Ctx](ctx.go), that collects variables to use in decoder.
+Each variable must have three params:
+* unique name
+* data - anything you need to use in template
+* inspector type

+What is the inspector describes [here](https://github.com/koykov/inspector), but need an extra explanation how it works together with decoders.
+In general, decoding problem sounds like "grab an arbitrary data from one struct and write it to another struct as fast as it possible and with zero allocations".
+The first part of the problem was solved in [dyntpl using inspectors,](https://github.com/koykov/inspector/tree/master?tab=readme-ov-file#intro) and it was a good decision to extend inspectors with possibility to write data to destination structs.
+Thus, the problem became like "using one inspector, read data from source struct and, using another inspector, write it to destination struct".

 ---

 ## Syntax